Manage data ArcGIS Online

 The item page for the coyotes_oakville feature layer appears.

-- In the Create View Layer window, click Next.
+13. In the Create view layer window, click Next.

 The Layer definitions pane appears.

-- In the Layer definitions pane, click Add filter.
-In the Filter pane, click Add expression.
+15. In the Layer definitions pane, click Add filter.
+In the Filter pane, click Add new.

-- Click the back button twice to return to the Included layers pane and click Next.
+17. Click the Back button twice to return to the Included layers pane.
+Click Next.

-- In the Create pane, for Title, type Coyotes_Oakville_PublicReports, followed by your initials, and click Create.
+18. In the Create pane, for Title, type Coyotes_Oakville_PublicReports, followed by your initials.

 The Coyotes_Oakville_PublicReports item page appears.

-- On the Coyotes_Oakville_PublicReports item page, for Description, click Edit and type The community can use this layer to report coyote activity in Oakville. and click Save.
+20. For Description, click Edit and type The community can use this layer to report coyote activity in Oakville.
+Click Save.

-You plan to share the Coyotes_Oakville_PublicReports view layer with the public, so you will need to configure what features editors can edit and view.
+You plan to share this view layer with the public, so next, you need to configure what features editors can edit and view.

-- On the ribbon, click the Settings tab.
+21. On the blue ribbon, click the Settings tab.

-- In the Feature Layer (hosted, view) section, under Editing, check the Enable editing box.
-For What kind of editing is allowed, uncheck Delete and Update.
+22. In the Feature Layer (hosted, view) section, under Editing options, turn on Enable editing.
+For What kind of editing is allowed, turn off Delete and Update.

-- For What features can editors see, verify Editors can see all features is checked and click Save at the bottom of the page.
+23. For What features can editors see, ensure Editors can see all features is turned on.

 Add layers and edit data